Relative & Non-Relative Caregivers

 - You can apply for SNAP food assistance through My ACCESS as soon as a child is placed in your care.
 Cooperation with Child Support Enforcement is required.

-- Suppose the children in your care receive any type of Social Security income or child support income.
-In that case, you will need to take a certified copy of the court order placing the child in your care to the Social Security office or the Department of Revenue’s Child Support Enforcement office.
+- If the children in your care receive any type of Social Security income or child support income, you will need to take a certified copy of the court order placing the child in your care to the Social Security office or the Child Support Enforcement office.
 You apply to become the payee of the child’s account to receive funds on behalf of the child in your care.

-- If you are determined eligible for any benefits, you will need to reapply at least every 6-12 months, depending on the benefits you receive.
-If the parent lives in the home, the caregiver cannot accept any type of cash assistance (TANF and Relative/Non–Relative Caregiver Assistance) for the children, even if the court allows the parent to live in the home.
+- If you are determined eligible for any benefits, you will need to reapply at least every six to 12 months, depending on the benefits you receive.
+If the parent lives in the home, the caregiver cannot accept any type of cash assistance (TANF and relative/non-relative caregiver assistance) for the children, even if the court allows the parent to live in the home.

-- If a child under the age of 5 has been placed in your care, you can apply for WIC to receive healthy foods and nutrition education by calling (321) 639-5800.
+- If a child younger than age 5 has been placed in your care, you can apply for Women, Infants and Children assistance (WIC) to receive healthy foods and nutrition education by calling 321-639-5800.

 Caregiver Input Information

-- Fill out and give the Caregiver Input Form to the Dependency Care Manager, who will submit it to the court.
+- Complete and give the caregiver input form to your dependency care manager, who will submit it to the court.

-- When completed by the caregiver, the form allows the court and the Department to make informed decisions regarding the child’s best interest.
+- When completed by the caregiver, the form allows the court and the Florida Department of Children and Families to make informed decisions regarding the child’s best interest.

 - Additionally, you have the right to attend and speak at all court hearings.